TimAConner/Jot/README.md

 ## API Endpoints
 These endpoints are here for developer access and not open to the public.
 To access most of these endpoints, you must be logged into the application.
 ### /notes
-GET /notes/
+#### GET /notes/
-Returns all given user's notes with all keyords and each note's most recent edit date.
+Returns all given user's notes with all keywords and each note's most recent edit date.
 ```
 [
   {